Yuppie rat colonies continue gentrification of lower income sewers - The Beaverton

 Scientists report that the process has been going on for over a decade, with groups of rats from upscale neighbourhoods pricing out the proletarirat.

 “When these upper-middle class rats move here, they eschew businesses like Garbage Basics in favor of boutique garbage shops,” said Grace.
-“Eventually, the high in filth leads to a rent hike for once affordable nooks, crawl spaces, and dirty holes.”
+“Eventually, the high in filth leads to a hike for once affordable nooks, crawl spaces, and dirty holes.”

 All this comes in contrast to the NIMBYism rat planners and developers face in wealthier areas when proposing high-rise cupboards, clinics for recovering test rats, or sidewalks.